 Not sure where to start?
 Dr Vincent has outlined five easy steps to make sure you’re getting the most out of your fruits and vegetables.

-Dr Vincent reckons the most effective way to store fruits and vegetables is to leave them unwashed with the peel intact.
+Dr Vincent believes the most effective way to store fruits and vegetables is to leave them unwashed with the peel intact.
 While not pre-cutting your product is ideal, if you need to, he says to ensure they are stored in an airtight container in the fridge.

 “The nutrients that suffer the heaviest hit in cut fruits and vegetables are vitamins C, A, and E,” he explains.
 “These vitamins are antioxidants, which means when the internal flesh is exposed to air the vitamins actually decline.
 The peels and natural coverings of fruits and vegetables offer protection to the vitamins inside.”